The Old American Can Factory Logo

-Programmatically, the low building would house a basilica with exhibition, performance and event spaces, all publicly accessible.
-The high-rise building would house offices for non-profit organizations, publishers and designers on the lower floors with work-live residential units for artists, artisans and other cultural professionals on the floors above.
-A percentage of the residential units would be dedicated for senior practitioners in addition to a portion dedicated to affordable housing under MIH zoning regulations.
-A library, dining and meeting facilities will occupy the top floors, crowned by an array of wooden water storage tanks.
+Program.
+The basilica, opening at street level, would house multiple exhibition, performance and event spaces.
+The tower would house workspace for non-profit organizations, publishers and designers on the lower floors with work-live residential units for artists, artisans and other cultural professionals on the floors above.
+A percentage of the residential units would be dedicated for senior practitioners in addition to a portion dedicated to affordable housing required under MIH regulations.
+A library, dining and meeting facilities will occupy the top floor, crowned by an array of water retention tanks .
+The existing factory buildings would generally remain for light industrial and cultural workspace.
+This scheme allows all the existing historic structures to remain with no displacement of existing tenants or interruption of services, even during construction.

 Additional project information may be provided upon request.